Vytis-K/quantumnucleotides/about.md

 ---
 layout: default
-title: Notes
+title: About
-permalink: /notes/
+permalink: /about/
 ---

-# Notes
+# About

 Coming soon...